sodafoundation/examples/DelfinPerformance/README.md

 Delfin is a heterogeneous infrastructure management platform.
 It manages and monitors multiple storage backends from a single place.
 Prometheus is default platform integrated with delfin for monitoring the performances of the storages.

+This example help to setup delfin and prometheus together for POC.
+Once your setup is ready, you can registered the storage devices for performance monitoring.
+The performance metrics can be viewd on prometheus server.

 Follow the below steps to setup delfin and prometheus or go through the demo [video](https://drive.google.com/file/d/1WMmLXQeNlToZd0DP5hCFtDZ1IbNJpO6B/view?usp=drivesdk) for the reference.